Healthy Homes Assessment Haywards

 Haywards Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required throughout Haywards and New Zealand rental houses where it’s reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory in all Haywards and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records that prove the compliance with any Healthy Homes Standard that apply or will be applied to your rental home.
+• Landlords and property managers must keep records that demonstrate conformance with all Healthy Homes Standard that apply or will be in force during the tenure of their rental properties.

-• Property managers and private landlords should make sure their rental properties comply with the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers are required to make sure their rental properties conform to the Healthy Homes Standards within 90 days of any new, renewed or varied tenant.

-• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes